Romain Gall: Club career

+In January 2023, Gall joined Serbian SuperLiga club Mladost Novi Sad.

+In September 2023, Gall signed for Regionalliga Nordost (German 4th tier) club Rot-Weiß Erfurt.

 International career

-Gall was called up to the United States men's national soccer team on November 6, 2018 for friendly matches against England and Italy.
+Gall was called up to the United States national team on November 6, 2018, for friendly matches against England and Italy.
 Gall made his international debut for the United States against Italy in a 0–1 loss on November 20, 2018, coming on as a replacement for Christian Pulisic in the 83rd minute.

 Personal life

 A fan of hip hop and R&B, in his free time Gall enjoys making music on his computer.